noahliechti/web3-swe-portfolio/README.md

 ![Mobile](https://user-images.githubusercontent.com/38284563/130324938-b18676a9-61cf-4ae1-b93d-e218b246ff17.png)

 ### Challenges
-It was challenging for my to decide in the beginning what technologies I want to use Building an app from scratch was an unusual task.
-Nevertheless I wanted a solid foundation.
+It was challenging for my to decide in the beginning what technologies I want to use.
+Building an app from scratch was an unusual task.
 ### Solutions
 #### Bundler: Webpack vs Rollup vs Parcel
 I decided to go with Parcel for reasons XY.